Cro-Cube-Comp/Cubing-competition/README.md

 - `/Scripts` Folder containing scripts ( `.js`) which have functions that are used in lots of pages

 - `/Styles` Folder containing styles ( `.css`) which have styles that are used in lots of pages

+- `/Images` Folder containing all images that are used in all pages except favicon.